akumina/AkuminaDev/docs/Modern-Faq.md

 See [Central Site Collection Support - Widget Support for Cross site collection data retrieval](https://akumina.github.io/docs/AK-Central-Site-Support.html#widget-support-for-cross-site-collection-data-retrieval)

-## Where do I get the download the Modern packages?
+## Where do I get the download for the Modern packages?

 The downloads are available in the Akumina Developer site, on the respective pages for the package type:
 * Single Page Application - https://akumina.github.io/docs/Modern-SPA#downloads